CopernicaMarketingSoftware/Documentation/Publisher/en/follow-up-manager-ms.md

 - And you can send an email

 ## Advanced boxes
 Through JavaScript it's also possible to store customer data.
 You can execute these actions later on to develop sophisticated follow-up actions.
+[These are the available objects](./followups-scripting).

 With the advanced boxes you can make your own javascript evaluation and Javascript execution boxes.

 ## Database application
 With the follow-up manager you can easily start automating in the database application.
 The follow-ups always start with a trigger.
-For example, this trigger is a new or modified profile in a database.
+For example, this trigger is for example a click or a new/modified profile in a database.
 Around this you can automate campaigns with the follow-up manager.
 You can create follow-up actions on both a database and a collection.
 Within the database app you can find the followups within the database settings.

 ## Template editor
 Within the HTML and the drag-n-drop template editor you can make an automatic follow-up action on every link.
 You will find the Follow-up Manager in the right column by selecting a button or link in the drag-n-drop template editor for which you want to create a follow-up action.

 Within the HTML template editor you navigate within the Tools menu to the link click follow-ups.

 You can make a follow-up action in two ways, with the flowchart editor and with the script editor.